Cape Breton in the footsteps of the Scots

 Getting to the Cabot Trail:

-For example, book your journey by flight, bus or train*.
+Compare and book flights here* (Advertisement).
 Air Canada, Condor and Icelandair fly from Germany to airports in eastern Canada.
+There you can then rent a rental car or a motorhome.
 From Halifax The best way to reach the Cabot Trail is by rental car or motorhome.

 Car rental for the Cabot Trail: